-MATH 52B TECHNICAL INTERMEDIATE ALGEBRA 1.5 UNITS FOR AUTOMOTIVE TECHNOLOGY B
+MATH 52B TECHNICAL INTERMEDIATE1.5 UNITS ALGEBRA FOR AUTOMOTIVE TECHNOLOGY B

 This course provides a survey of algebraic and geometric processes with an emphasis on applications in the automotive trades.
 Topics covered include, but are not limited to: plane geometry; linear regression, financial mathematics, and measures of central tendency.
 This course is not intended as a prerequisite for any transfer level course.
-Prerequisite: MATH 52A with a minimum grade of C. 1.5 hours lecture.
+Prerequisite: MATH 52A with a minimum grade of C. 27 hours lecture.
 AA/AS GE.

-MATH 53A TECHNICAL INTERMEDIATE ALGEBRA 2 UNITS FOR WELDING A
+MATH 53A TECHNICAL INTERMEDIATE 2 UNITS ALGEBRA FOR WELDING A

 This course provides a survey of algebraic processes with an emphasis on applications in welding.
 Topics covered include, but are not limited to: algebraic expressions, plane geometry, the geometry of solids, and triangle trigonometry.
 This course may not be used as a prerequisite for any transfer level course.
-Prerequisite: MATH 72C with a minimum grade of C or MATH 72D with a minimum grade of C. 2 hours lecture.
+Prerequisite: MATH 72C with a minimum grade of C or MATH 72D with a minimum grade of C. 36 hours lecture.
 AA/AS GE.

-MATH 53B TECHNICAL INTERMEDIATE ALGEBRA 1 UNIT FOR WELDING B
+MATH 53B TECHNICAL INTERMEDIATE 1 UNIT ALGEBRA FOR WELDING B

 This course provides a survey of algebraic processes with an emphasis on applications in welding.
 Topics covered include, but are not limited to: quadratic equations, functions, and mathematical models.
 This course may not be used as a prerequisite for any transfer level course.
-Prerequisite: MATH 72D with a minimum grade of C and MATH 53A with a minimum grade of C. 1 hour lecture.
+Prerequisite: MATH 72D with a minimum grade of C and MATH 53A with a minimum grade of C. 18 hours lecture.
 AA/AS GE.

-MATH 55 INTERMEDIATE ALGEBRA FOR STEM 5 UNITS
+MATH 55 INTERMEDIATE ALGEBRA 5 UNITS FOR BSTEM

-Intermediate Algebra concepts, in the service of Science, Technology, Engineering and Math (STEM) and Business fields, will be explored in this course including: an introduction to functions; linear and absolute value functions; absolute value equations and inequalities; compound linear inequalities; rational expressions, functions and equations; radical expressions, functions and equations; radical expressions, functions and equations; inverse of a function; exponential and logarithmic functions; properties of logarithms; exponential and logarithmic equations; conic sections; and systems of equations and inequalities.
+Intermediate Algebra concepts, in the service of Business, Science, Technology, Engineering and Math fields (BSTEM), will be explored in this course including: an introduction to functions; linear and absolute value functions; absolute value equations and inequalities; compound linear inequalities; rational expressions, functions and equations; radical expressions, functions and equations; rational exponents; complex numbers; quadratic functions and equations; inverse of a function; exponential and logarithmic functions; properties of logarithms; exponential and logarithmic equations; conic sections; and systems of equations and inequalities.
 Multiple representations, applications and modeling with functions are emphasized throughout.
-May not receive credit if Mathematics 55B has been completed.
-Prerequisite: MATH 110 with a minimum grade of C or MATH 110B with a minimum grade of C. 5 hours lecture, 1 hour laboratory.
-AA/AS GE.
+Strongly Recommended: MATH 110 with a minimum grade of C, MATH 110B with a minimum grade of C, or NMAT 210 with a minimum grade of C. 90 hours lecture.
+AA/ AS GE.